Marianne Alvoni

 In 1985, she opened her own atelier in Berne (Switzerland).
 Alvoni bought her first sewing machine with installment payments of 20 Swiss francs per month.

 In 1989 she moved to larger premises with a shopfront in the old town of Berne.
+In 1990, three of her creations were shown during the 700th anniversary of the Swiss confederation at the Swiss National Museum.
+Those creations remained part of the permanent collection afterwards.

-In 2011 Marianne opened her atelier in Worb, where she also lives with her family, near Berne.
+In 2011, she opened her atelier in Worb, and presented her work in Singapore during a fashion show sponsored by the household appliances brand V-Zug.

-Further proof of her nationwide recognition is in the cultural field.
-Three models from her collection to mark the 700-year celebration of the Swiss Confederation were chosen as permanent exhibits for the Swiss National Museum (Schweizerisches Landesmuseum) in Zurich.

 At the centre of her creation, elaborately produced in her atelier, there are, alongside her Alvoni Weekdays daywear collection, above all, Alvoni Haute Couture, evening-wear and wedding dresses.

 Today Alvoni lives in Worb, Switzerland and Verona, Italy.